Skip Navigation

 • Complete the Free Application for Federal Student Aid (FAFSA®)

-• Demonstrate financial need, if applicable.
-Some federal grant, work and loan programs require the student to demonstrate financial need.
-The Direct Unsubsidized Loan, Grad PLUS Loan, and Parent PLUS loan do not depend on financial need.
+• For need-based aid, demonstrate financial need and meet the criteria of need-based programs.
+However, non-need-based aid, like Direct Unsubsidized Loan, Grad PLUS Loan, and Parent PLUS Loan, do not depend on financial need.

 Federal Student Loan Eligibility